AdobeDocs/analytics-platform.en/help/data-views/data-views.md

 ## Delete data views

-If you delete a data view in [!UICONTROL Customer Journey Analytics], an error message will indicate that any Workspace projects that depend on this deleted data view will cease working.
+If you delete a data view in [!UICONTROL Customer Journey Analytics], an error message will indicate that any Workspace projects that depend on this deleted data view will no longer work.